 Frank Parker works with a special team of scientists and government officials on project Backstep.
 Using the Backstep device, Lt.
 Parker can travel back in time exactly 7 days.
 Once in the past, he reports in to base using code word "Conundrum" and carries out his mission to alter history for the better.
-Written by

 Did You Know?